TGAC/SingleCellSchemas/README.md

    - `python3 convert.py`

-     This will convert the schema into an excel file, xml and json files using all termsets, namespaces and schemas in the `schemas/xlsx` directory
+     This will convert the schema into an excel file, xml and json files using all termsets, namespace prefixes and schemas in the `schemas/xlsx` directory

      --**OR**--